funkr/distinct/README.md

     ls- l
     history

 Bash does not optimize a sequence like this, and this pattern occures quite often.
-I put this command into my starting batch file which I user every morning.
+I put this command into my starting batch file which I use every morning.
 I start with a declutterd brain.

 ## Examples
     cat .\testdata\duplicates.txt | .\bin\release\netcoreapp3.1\win-x64\distinct.exe